-A full list of all changes to COVID-19 restrictions can be found on NIDirect.gov.uk.
+A summary of the current restrictions can be found here.

 Sign up to new Industry Standard with Tourism NI and national counterparts across the UK